DC 7914Endocrine System38 CFR § 4.119

 The VA rates Neoplasm, malignant, any specified part of the endocrine system under Diagnostic Code (DC) 7914, governed by 38 CFR 38 CFR § 4.119.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Neoplasm, malignant, any specified part of the endocrine system qualify for TDIU (Total Disability Individual Unemployability)?
+Can Neoplasm, malignant, any specified part of the endocrine system qualify for TDIU?

-What evidence do I need to establish service connection for Neoplasm, malignant, any specified part of the endocrine system?
+What evidence supports a higher rating for Neoplasm, malignant, any specified part of the endocrine system?

-What is the C&P exam like for Neoplasm, malignant, any specified part of the endocrine system?
+What happens at the C&P exam for Neoplasm, malignant, any specified part of the endocrine system?

 Get a Personalized Rating Analysis